-For the first half of 2006, we have seen a more positive demand environment.
-In addition, we have been ramping new consumer programs.
-This better environment has led to some industry-wide component constraints resulting in less efficient production and working capital performance.
-As these material flows stabilize and as we execute on new program ramps, we expect better efficiencies in subsequent quarters.
+For the first nine months of 2006, we have seen a more positive demand environment.
+We have also added new customers in the consumer market sector.
+This better environment led to some industry-wide component constraints primarily in the first half of 2006, which resulted in less efficient production and higher working capital requirements for that period.
+We saw improvements on both of these fronts during this quarter.